tarakanov517/alexander_tarakanov/README.md

 ## Research Vision

-My long-term goal is to develop machine learning methods that combine strong mathematical foundations with practical impact.
-I am particularly interested in incorporating physical laws, geometry, and optimization principles into modern AI systems.
+I develop mathematically grounded machine learning methods that incorporate structure from the real world - physical laws, geometry, uncertainty, and perception - to build reliable and interpretable AI systems.

 ---